 'Hello Inessa' I greeted her in a stern voice, almost as if I was indicating her to leave but she remained seated.
 Inessa was Daria's daughter and Lizzy's only friend.

 'What's up?' she said.
-She set her make up aside and made place for me to accommodate.
+She set her make-up aside and made a place for me to accommodate.
 Lizzy enthusiastically pulled me inside and seated me on the bed.
-The bed was too small to accommodate my frame.
+The bed was too small to accommodate my frame

 'How do I look?'
 Lizzy asked me as she twirled in her dress.